oristopo/Hot-Shoe-Dot-Sight/README.md

 Any number of red dot reflex sights are available fitting Picatinny rails.
 This one is among the more common low-cost lighter weight open versions:
 ![red-green dot sight](RedDotB4.jpg)
-Not that it would interfere with viewfinder access, even with an extended eyecup.
+Note that it would interfere with viewfinder access, even with an extended eyecup.

-Astromania's Silver Plate is shorter than a reflex sight's Picatinny dovetail clamp, but need not resist recoil shocks in photographic usage.
+Astromania's Silver Plate is shorter than a reflex sight's Picatinny dovetail clamp,
+but need not resist recoil shocks in photographic usage.
 ![silver plate in reflex sight dovetail](dovetail.jpg)